pmayd/python-complete/README.md

 ## Where to find what

+- [Data](data): Here you will find the data for the notebooks, exercises and projects
 - [Exercises](exercises): Here you will find the exercises (and&mdash;if available&mdash;solutions) for this course
 - [Notebooks](nb): Here you will find the notebooks that contain the learning material
 - [Projects](projects): Here you will find the project ideas we are going to code in this course